jghauser/papis.nvim/README.md

 ## Keymaps

-By default, papis.nvim doesn't set any keymaps (except in Telescope).
+By default, papis.nvim doesn't set any keymaps (except in Telescope or Snacks picker).
 You can, however, enable them by setting `enable_keymaps` to true.
 This provides you with the following:

 - `<leader>pp` (normal) / `<c-o>p` (insert): Open the telescope picker
 - `<leader>pf` (normal): Open file under cursor